Dub Be Good to Me: Chart performance

-The song spent four weeks at number-one on the UK Singles Chart in March 1990.
-It was the seventh best-selling single of 1990 in the UK.
-The single also made it to the top 10 in Austria (number two), Belgium, Greece (number two), Ireland, the Netherlands (number two), Norway, Spain, Sweden, Switzerland, and West Germany.
-Additionally, it was a top-20 hit in France, and top-30 hit in Italy.
+The song spent four weeks at number one on the UK Singles Chart in March 1990.
+It was the seventh-best-selling single of 1990 in the UK.
+It also was a number-one hit in Luxembourg and entered the top 10 in Austria, Belgium, Greece, Ireland, the Netherlands, Norway, Spain, Sweden, Switzerland, and West Germany.
+In Austria, Greece and the Netherlands, the single reached number two.
+Additionally, it was a top-20 hit in France and top-30 hit in Italy.
 On the Eurochart Hot 100, "Dub Be Good to Me" reached number three in March 1990.
-In the US, it peaked at number-one on the Billboard Hot Dance Club Play chart and number 76 on the Billboard Hot 100.
-In Israel, the single reached number one, while in New Zealand and Australia, it reached numbers six and 12, respectively.
+In the United States, it peaked at number one on the Billboard Dance Club Play chart and number 76 on the Billboard Hot 100.
+In New Zealand and Australia, it reached numbers six and 12, respectively.